cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Fixed
 - Removed +i file locking on .addr files when using `Wallet >> Encrypt` as these are re-generated from keys and need to be writable
 - Balance check added to `Funds >> Withdraw` for base address as this is used to pay the withdraw transaction fee
+- Resolve issue with Multi Owner causing an error with new pool registration (error was due to quotes)

 ## [5.3.0] - 2020-08-03
 ##### Added